 JOIN US IN AN INTERVIEW WITH SUSAN GAN FROM BRISBANE, QUEENSLAND!

-Susan is half of the team that makes up Snap Travel Blog.
+Susan is half of the team that makes up Thrifty after 50.
 She is an enthusiastic photographer who hates getting up early in the morning but loves photographing the sunrise.
 She and her husband John are empty nesters from Brisbane, Australia who enjoy spending their free time hiking and cycling, exploring museums and historic sites and sharing their tips on how to travel more for less!

 The riverside city of Brisbane is the capital of Queensland.
-It is the third largest city in Australia and is known as “Brizzie” to the locals.
+It is the third largest city in Australia and is known as “Brissie” to the locals.
 The city is situated on the Brisbane River and is known for its scenic beauty, perfect all year round climate and friendly people.
 It is Queensland’s major tourist destination and the gateway to the Gold Coast and Sunshine Coast.

 When in Brisbane visit the South Bank, get lost in an ancient rain-forest, hike the Tamborine mountains, visit the islands like Moreton and North Stradbroke or get away from the city to Bribie Island, the only island in Queensland with a bridge.

 Are there enough activities to engage in Brisbane during off -season?

 Yes, most activities in Brisbane revolve around being outdoors and because of our sub-tropical climate this can be done pretty much all year round.
 Brisbane residents are very active and take advantage of our beautiful sunny weather.
 Popular activities include enjoying picnics or BBQ’s with family and friends, bushwalking and going for bike rides on the numerous walking and biking trails throughout the city and its suburbs.
 With an average of 260 sunny days per year, swimming is also a popular activity.

 What are the different modes of transport available in Brisbane?